It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - The Undertaker has the following signature matches:

-- Casket Match: Involves putting the opponent inside a casket to achieve victory.
+- Casket Match: Involves putting the opponent inside a casket and closing it to achieve victory.

 - Infamously, when Triple H had one of these matches, it was impossible for him to win, as Viscera was too large to fit in the casket. ('Taker had two such matches against large opponents, and had double-wide caskets made for such a purpose.
-He beat Kamala, but lost to Yokozuna.)
+He beat Kamala, but lost to Yokozuna the first time.
+He beat him in the rematch at Survivor Series 94.)

 - Buried Alive Match: In this match, the only way to win is to take the opponent and bury him inside a grave.